TAMUNA: Doubly Accelerated Distributed Optimization under Partial Participation: Proof of Theorem

 \section{Proof of Theorem~\ref{theo1}}

 We first prove convergence of Algorithm~\ref{alg1}, which is a single-loop version of \algno; that is, there is a unique loop over the iterations and there is one local step per iteration.
 In Section~\ref{sectam}, we show that this yields a proof of Theorem~\ref{theo1} for \algno.
+We can note that in case of full participation ($c=n$, $\Omega^t\equiv [n]$), Algorithm~\ref{alg1} reverts to \algn{CompressedScaffnew} \citep{con26cs}.

 To simplify the analysis of Algorithm~\ref{alg1}, we introduce vector notations: the problem \eqref{eqpro1} can be written as

-where $\mathcal{X}\eqdef\mathbb{R}^{d\times n}$, an element $\mathbf{x}=(x_i)_{i=1}^n \in \mathcal{X}$ is a collection of vectors $x_i\in \mathbb{R}^d$, $\mathbf{f}:\mathbf{x}\in \mathcal{X}\mapsto \sum_{i=1}^n f_i(x_i)$ is $L$-smooth and $\mu$-strongly convex, the linear operator $W:\mathcal{X}\rightarrow \mathcal{X}$ maps $\mathbf{x}=(x_i)_{i=1}^n $ to $(x_i-\frac{1}{n}\sum_{j=1}^n x_j)_{i=1}^n$.
+where $\mathcal{X}\eqdef\mathbb{R}^{d\times n}$, an element $\mathbf{x}=(x_i)_{i=1}^n \in \mathcal{X}$ is a collection of vectors $x_i\in \mathbb{R}^d$, $\mathbf{f}:\mathbf{x}\in \mathcal{X}\mapsto \sum_{i=1}^n f_i(x_i)$ is $\LL$-smooth and $\mu$-strongly convex, the linear operator $W:\mathcal{X}\rightarrow \mathcal{X}$ maps $\mathbf{x}=(x_i)_{i=1}^n $ to $(x_i-\frac{1}{n}\sum_{j=1}^n x_j)_{i=1}^n$.
 The constraint $W\mathbf{x}=0$ means that $\mathbf{x}$ minus its average is zero; that is, $\mathbf{x}$ has identical components $x_1 = \cdots = x_n$.
 Thus, \eqref{eqpro2} is indeed equivalent to \eqref{eqpro1}.
 We have $W=W^*=W^2$.

 We also rewrite Algorithm~\ref{alg1} using vector notations as Algorithm~\ref{alg2}.
 It converges linearly: